-Before she helped students in the financial aid office at Palomar College, Patti Serafin traveled around the country, announcing golf tournaments on live TV.
+Before she helped students in the financial aid office at Palomar College, Patti Serafin traveled around the country, scoring and keep stats for golf tournaments on live TV.
 She shared the booth with the legendary Vin Scully, the voice of the Dodgers (in this case, he was the voice of golf), and in 1998, she was on the NBC Golf Tour production team that won an Emmy for outstanding live sports series.

 Serafin, who retired from her job at the college in 2022 after 15 years, and who served in the Palomar College Council of Classified Employees, AFT Local 4522 as a steward, a secretary, and vice president, grew up in a small town in Massachusetts, the second youngest of seven children.
 She went to a small college in West Virginia, planning to become a teacher, but that didn’t work out.
 She moved back home, and her father, who had his own business and was a leader in the community, got her a job at the concessions stand at a golf course.